 Notify Campus Police at (903) 675-6235 or local police at 9-1-1 in case of emergency.
-All members of the campus community are notified on an annual basis that they are required to notify the Campus Police Department or local emergency services of any situation that involves a significant emergency or danger that may pose an immediate or ongoing threat to the health and safety of the campus community.
+All members of the campus community are notified on an annual basis that they are required to notify TVPD or local emergency services of any situation that involves a significant emergency or danger that may pose an immediate or ongoing threat to the health and safety of the campus community.